Connections

 This style, font size, and font family will then only apply to the widgets that are using this connection.

-Disabling Wsh for a Connection
+Disabling wsh for a Connection

 While Wave provides an option disable wsh